E-backtesting: Characterizing backtest e-statistics

 Theorem \ref{prop:uniquantile} shows in particular that any e-variable for the null hypothesis $\VaR_p(L) \le r$ that is a function of $L$ must be dominated by an e-variable $e'(L,r)$ as given in \eqref{eq:VaR_up}.

 Next, we consider backtest e-statistics for $(\ES,\VaR)$.
-It is straightforward that $\ES_p$ is monotone, uncapped, and $\{F\in \M: \ES_p(F) \le r\}$ is not convex.\footnote{It might be interesting to note that $\ES_p$ is concave on $\M$, implying that the set $\{F\in \M: \ES_p(F) \ge r\}$ is convex for each $r$; see Theorem 3 of \cite{WangWeiETAL2020}.} Hence, Proposition \ref{prop:1} implies that there does not exist a backtest e-statistic for $\ES_p$ using solely the information of $\ES_p$.
+It is straightforward that $\ES_p$ is monotone, uncapped, and $\{F\in \M: \ES_p(F) \le r\}$ is not convex.\footnote{It might be interesting to note that $\ES_p$ is concave on $\M$, implying that the set $\{F\in \M: \ES_p(F) \ge r\}$ is convex for each $r$; see Theorem 3 of \cite{WangWeiETAL2020}.} Hence, Proposition \ref{prop:1} implies that there is no backtest e-statistic for $\ES_p$ using solely the information of $\ES_p$.
 A similar point was made in \cite{AcerbiSzekely2017} that $\ES_p$ is not backtestable in some specific sense.
-As is shown in Theorem \ref{th:ep}, there exists a backtest e-statistic $e^\ES_p$ for $(\ES_p,\VaR_p)$.
-In particular, $e^\ES_p(L,r,z)$ is an e-variable for the hypothesis

-The following theorem characterizes one-sided and backtest e-statistics for $(\ES_p,\VaR_p)$ under the assumption that they are increasing in the loss $L$.
+By Theorem \ref{th:ep}, there exists a backtest e-statistic $e^\ES_p$ for $(\ES_p,\VaR_p)$.
+In particular, $e^\ES_p(L,r,z)$ is an e-variable for the hypothesis $ H_0: \ES_p(L)\le r \mbox{~and~} \VaR_p(L)=z. $ The following theorem characterizes one-sided and backtest e-statistics for $(\ES_p,\VaR_p)$ under the assumption that they are increasing in the loss $L$.

 \begin{theorem}[Backtest e-statistics for ES] Let $p \in (0,1)$.
 Any one-sided e-statistic on $\M_1$ for $\psi=\left(\mathrm{ES}_{p}, \mathrm{VaR}_{p}\right)$ that is increasing in its first argument (i.e., realized loss) is bounded above by